Proforma - Script Examples

 This list is not comprehensive and if there is a concern, patients should be referred to a clinical immunology/allergy specialist for assessment.

-- Limited access to emergency medical care - In some remote residential locations, early administration of adrenaline may not be possible unless an adrenaline autoinjector is provided to the patient for self administration.
+- Remote residential locations.
+In some remote residential locations (e.g. remote rural areas), access to medical care and early administration of adrenaline may not be possible unless an adrenaline autoinjector is provided to the patient or their carers for administration.
+It is important to distinguish this situation of permanent risk from those at short-lived risk (e.g. bushwalking, school camps).

 3. Not normally recommended

-- Asthma alone - in patients with asthma without previous anaphylaxis or generalised allergic reactions.
+- Asthma without a history of anaphylaxis or generalised allergic reactions.

-- If known allergen can be successfully avoided - e.g. drug allergy (medical identification jewellery should be worn).
+- If known allergen can be successfully avoided (e.g. drug allergy, latex allergy).
+Under these circumstances the wearing of medical identification jewellery is strongly recommended.

 Adrenaline autoinjector dose recommendations